coruscating/statisticalfigures/README.md

 Data science meets the ice.

+## The Data

+All Junior/Senior Singles protocol data from 2016-2018 seasons available on the ISU website.

 ## Data Format

 `agg_elems.csv` has one line per element and `agg_progs.csv` has one line per program.